Our Comparative Strengths

 3. Legitimacy and moral authority

 In many contexts, religious leaders are also community leaders.
 They are usually trusted in equal or even greater measure than other influencers within their societies.
 Religious leaders are listened to and they represent institutions with the potential to challenge and counter-balance injustice in society.
-Government officials, businesses and other community stakeholders, often recognise faith actors as impartial and influential ethical voices.
+Government officials, businesses and other community stakeholders, often recognize faith actors as impartial and influential ethical voices.
 In this regard, religious leaders can contribute toward activating their communities to eradicate poverty.

 4. A traditional orientation towards serving and promoting the wellbeing of the poor